Selective Volume Mixup for Video Action Recognition: Related work

 \textbf{Data augmentation strategies.} The data augmentation strategy, as an important facility to alleviate the overfitting effect, has attracted intensive research interests in recent years.
-Take the augmentation strategies in the image domain as an example, random erasing \cite{zhong2020random} randomly choose a local region of an image and erase the content inside the bounding box.
-Autoaugment \cite{cubuk2018autoaugment} formulates the augmentation process as the combination of sequential augmentation operations and proposes a search-based algorithm to tune the strength of each operation.
+Take the augmentation strategies in the image domain as an example, Autoaugment \cite{cubuk2018autoaugment} formulates the augmentation process as the combination of sequential augmentation operations and proposes a search-based algorithm to tune the strength of each operation.
 Similarly, RandAugment \cite{cubuk2020randaugment} is also based on a group of augmentation operations but replaces the search process in auto augmentation by randomly choosing operations.
-Unlike the mentioned augmentations that are utilized on each sample individually, Mixup \cite{zhangmixup} proposes to blend two samples by random weights and perform multi-label classification on the mixed image.
+In addition to the mentioned methods that apply global transformations to images, augmentations based on local deletion and sample mixing have also gained attention \cite{naveed2024survey}.
+Random erasing \cite{zhong2020random} randomly choose a local region of an image and erase the content inside the bounding box.
+Mixup \cite{zhangmixup} proposes to blend two samples by random weights and perform multi-label classification on the mixed image.
 Similarly, Cutmix \cite{yun2019cutmix} devises a strategy to exchange the pixels in a local region of two images to be mixed.
-Moreover, the such idea of mixing two images is improved by the advanced techniques including TransMix \cite{chen2022transmix} and Automix \cite{liu2022automix}.
+Moreover, the such idea of mixing two images is improved by the advanced techniques including Saliency Grafting \cite{park2022saliency}, TransMix \cite{chen2022transmix} and Automix \cite{liu2022automix}.
+The characteristics of data augmentations (e.g. similarity and diversity) are also explored by Yang et al. \cite{yang2024investigating}.
+Besides pure vision application, Mixgen \cite{hao2023mixgen} expands Mixup for multi-modal data augmentation by concatenate the text attributes.

-In summary, our work aims to devise a learnable data augmentation strategy for action recognition.
-The most closely related works are VideoMix \cite{yun2020videomix} and DynaAugment \cite{kim2022exploring}.
-They remould the existing Cutmix and RandAugment to the video domain, respectively.
-Ours is different in that the proposed SV-Mix contains two learnable selective modules to determine the mixed video, which are jointly optimized with the action recognition framework.
-Moreover, the selective modules can be optimized adaptively during training when using different action recognition models or on different datasets.
+More closely related to our work, VideoMix \cite{yun2020videomix} and DynaAugment \cite{kim2022exploring} remould the existing Cutmix and RandAugment to the video domain, respectively.
+The distinction between our work and these methods lies in our work aims to devise a learnable data augmentation strategy for action recognition.
+Learn2augment \cite{gowda2022learn2augment} proposes a learning-based approach to fuse foreground and background from different videos to achieve video augmentation.
+However, it requires additional policy optimization and pretrained segmentation models, whereas our approach offers a convenient end-to-end solution without the need for extra models or policy optimization.